Afsheen06/Zonewatch-AI/README.md

 ---

+## 🧩 Assumptions Made

+- Zone images are uploaded manually or selected from bundled sample images rather than pulled from a live CCTV feed, since real stadium camera integration is outside the scope of this build.
+- Crowd density and risk figures are generated per-image (a single snapshot in time), not as continuous real-time video analysis.
+- Zone metadata (capacity, location, level) is pre-configured per venue rather than pulled from a live stadium management system.
+- Staff notifications and fan messages are generated and displayed in-app; actual dispatch to radios/SMS/PA systems would require integration with real stadium communication infrastructure.
+- The Gemini API is used as the sole vision + reasoning engine, in place of a custom-trained crowd-density model.

+---

 ## 🔮 Future Improvements

 - 📹 **Live CCTV Integration** — analyze real-time video feeds instead of static image uploads